vdclab/vdclab-wiki/FungiDB.md

 title: FungiDB
 description: FungiDB belongs to the EuPathDB family of databases and is an integrated genomic and functional genomic database for the kingdom Fungi.
 published: true
-date: 2020-04-28T11:37:15.450Z
+date: 2020-04-28T12:25:25.602Z
-tags: genomics, taxonomy, tool, genes, proteins, resource center, database, eukaryotes, metabolism, prediction, proteomics, function
+tags: genomics, taxonomy, tool, genes, proteins, resource center, database, eukaryotes
 ---

 # FungiDB